How To Untangle Your Domain, Hosting, and Email

 We can see the nameservers are listed as ns1.rhostbh.com and ns2.rhostbh.com.
 Type one of those into Google and start searching!
 We can see by the second entry that these name servers are for Bluehost.

 Now you can contact your developer and ask them to add your email to the host’s contact profile.
-This will at least get your foot in the door should you ever need to speak with the hosting company (if Joe’s Local Web Design goes under).
+This will at least get your foot in the door should you ever need to speak with the hosting company.
 Another option would be to get access to your site’s cPanel.
 This is basically the master access for your hosting account.
-Many developers are very hesitant to give full access to a client because one wrong move and you can accidentally bring down their whole server and any other sites on it.
+Many developers are very hesitant to give full access to a client.
+One wrong move and you can accidentally bring down their whole server and any other sites on it.
 It’s not necessary as getting your contact information on the hosting company’s account profile is usually good enough.

 How to check where your email service is

 Even more important for a lot of business owners than their website is their email.
 You definitely want to always know where your email is being hosted.
 To find that go to MX Toolbox and type in your domain.
-It will give you a report, at the bottom it will tell you explicitly who your email is being hosted by:
+It will give you a report and will tell you explicitly who your email is being hosted by:

-If your results return with a host name like “mail.yourdomain.com” then that means your email is being hosted on site under the same account your website is being hosted.
+If your results return with a host name like “mail.yourdomain.com”.
+That means your email is being hosted on site under the same account your website is being hosted.

-When re-designing a new site or moving hosting companies you’ll want to let your developer or new hosting company know so they can bring along your old emails and setup your new settings.
+When re-designing a new site or moving hosting companies you’ll want to let your developer know.
+They’ll can bring along your old emails and setup your new settings.

 I hope that helps untangle the sometimes sordid knot of services for your websites.
-In addition to securing or owning access to your online presence you can also keep to your costs to a minimum.
-One of the best practices our clients can do for themselves is to maintain a Word doc with the list of current domain registrars, hosts, and everything in between.
+Securing or owning access to your online presence you can keep to your costs to a minimum.
+A best practice clients can do is maintain a doc with current domain registrars, hosts, and everything in between.

 Give us a call if you need help sorting out your accounts, we’d be glad to help!